 This manual provides a full study on Raja Yoga with 4,000-year-old sutras to help you achieve the balance of mind and body you are searching for.

-3. The Secret of the Yoga Sutra – Pandit Rajmani TigunaitCHECK PRICE
+3. The Secret of the Yoga Sutra – Pandit Rajmani TigunaitVIEW PRICE

 Pandit Tigunait has created a book on the knowledge he has gained through decades of practicing various forms of yoga and learning the different philosophies and beliefs behind these practices.
 Described as articulate, erudite and easily accessible, readers say this book has completely changed their yoga and meditation practices.

-4. The Journey Home – Radhanath SwamiCHECK PRICE
+4. The Journey Home – Radhanath SwamiVIEW PRICE

 Follow Radhanath Swami on his pilgrimage through India and you will uncover the true needs of the human body and mind, to guide you on your path to spiritual discovery!
 By finding self-awareness and learning the ancient art of yoga from masters in the depths of the Himalayas, Swami has become a world-renowned Yogi and is now teaching about spirituality in many countries across the globe.